Zomg15/utils/README.md

 # utils
-A collection of Overpy macros for a variety of useful stuff.
+A collection of Overpy macros and scripts for various stuff of varying usefulness.
+Still WIP - feel free to suggest new stuff.